Massipssa/Docs/cloud/gcp/bigdata/bigquery.md

 ## UDF

-- Combine JaveScript with SQL
+- Combine JavaScript with SQL
-- Allow more complexe operations like loops, combinaison, ...
+- Allow more complex operations like loops, combination, ...

 ## Princing

-- Charged fro: Storage, Quering and Streaming insert
+- Charged for: Storage, Querying and Streaming insert
 - No charge for Batch Loading
 - **Flat rate ??**